- Photos & Map

 Directions

-The trail continues over the plain of the hamlet of Gampisch, which is farmed in summer.
-Afterwards, the trail leads back to the Barralhaus, which is a real eye-catcher for visitors with its floor plan of 7x120 metres.
-It was built by the clergyman Pierre Barral, who built the building as holiday accommodation for his pupils.
+The trail continues across the plain of the hamlet Gampisch, which is agriculturally cultivated in summer.
+Afterwards, the loop returns to the Barralhaus, which immediately catches the visitors’ eye with its footprint of 7x120 meters.
+It was built by the clergyman Pierre Barral, who constructed the building as a holiday home for his pupils.
 However, Barral went bankrupt before the building was completed.
 Today, the Barralhaus is owned by the army.

 Tour information